 Registration While Abroad

-Students are required to meet with their academic advisor prior to departing for study abroad to map out their plan of study for the semester they return to UNH.
+Students abroad for a semester are required to meet with their academic advisor prior to departing for study abroad to map out their plan of study for the semester after their time abroad.
 Each student will register via WebCat when in their host country; advisors must submit RAC numbers to their advisees via e-mail.
 If the student cannot register via WebCat, then the advisor works to register the student on their behalf.

-IVRA experiences are quite distinct from Study Abroad.
+International experiences such as research, volunteering or stand-alone internships abroad are quite distinct from Study Abroad.
 There are two paths for students who seek an international experience, the UNH path and the Independent path.

 An example of a UNH international experience could include a student group traveling abroad for a project, such as Engineers without Borders.
 Or an individual international experience such as an internship abroad that fulfills an academic requirement.